Krassnig/use-destructuring/README.md

 # useDestructuring

-When calling `useDestructuring` matching setState function for each property in a Javascript object are created.
+When calling `useDestructuring` matching setState function for each property in an object are created.
-The primary use case of `useDestructuring` is for handling forms in React.
+The primary use case of `useDestructuring` is for simplifying forms in React.

 ```tsx
 import { useState } from "react";